-I don't care for Halloween, I've never had a reason to.
+I'm consistently dumbfounded at how many grown adults just love Halloween.
+Apart from pumpkin carving, I don't care for it—I've never had a reason to.

 Growing up my mom dedicated a drawer in the kitchen to candy, it was there for the taking year-round.
 Costumes are terrible, like suits.
 And I'm more afraid of small children than any ghost or goblin.